Pylons/pyramid/BFG_HISTORY.rst

   e.g. ``/foo /bar``.
 Now it returns a string, where each segment is a UTF-8 encoded and URL-quoted element e.g. ``/foo%20/bar``.
-This change was (as discussed briefly on the repoze-dev maillist) necessary to accomodate model objects which themselves have ``__name__`` attributes that contain the ``/`` character.
+This change was (as discussed briefly on the repoze-dev maillist) necessary to accommodate model objects which themselves have ``__name__`` attributes that contain the ``/`` character.

   For people that have no models that have high-order Unicode